Holmfirth Base

 While months-long trips between the stars are possible thanks to the Liberty Engine and many centuries of innovation, few ships are designed or provisioned to make such arduous journeys.
 Those who were displaced by Sirius' redrawn map hope that system connections will return, while adventurers and explorers rush to discover new routes.

-[831 AS] Bretonian Focus Turns on Mollys
+[831 AS] Bretonian focus turns on Mollys

-SHEFFIELD -- 831 AS -- The Bretonia Police Authority has announced that the eradication of the Molly movement is their top priority.
-In light of the loss of the Dublin system and the seemingly connected 'Blackout', the dangerous terrorist movement has leaped to the top of Bretonia's most wanted board.
-Bounties on Molly terrorists have doubled, with Bounty Hunters flocking to the beleaguered House.
-Guild Master Tina Hale of Sheffield Station commented that, "this is a good deal for a job that's less dangerous than many of our Edge World boards."
-Despite this, prospective Hunters should be cautious, as the Mollys are notoriously cunning and brutal fighters.
-The bounties and Police crackdown do appear to be having some initial effects however, with reports of Molly attacks on shipping in the Cambridge and Newcastle systems falling over recent weeks.
+SHEFFIELD -- 831 AS -- The Bretonia Police Authority has announced the eradication of the Molly movement is their top priority.
+Following the loss of the Dublin system, the dangerous terrorist movement has leaped to the top of Bretonia's most wanted board.
+Bounties on Molly terrorists have doubled, with Guild Hunters flocking to the beleaguered House.
+Sheffield Guildmaster Tina Hale commented that, "these are Edge World rates for domestic threats."
+Despite that, prospective Hunters should be cautious, as the Mollys are notoriously cunning fighters.
+The crackdown appears to be having some effect, as reports of Molly attacks on shipping in Cambridge and Newcastle have already fallen.

 [831 AS] Cost of Rebuilding too High?